bjatkin/NEU/readme.md

 * Should we use 32 or maybe even 64 bits as the default size for the buffer?
 There are some challenges that come along with that but some benefits as well.
   - real programs will be working with 32/ 64 bit numbers much more often than small 8 or 16 bit numbers.
   - wastes space and given these need to be sent over the network that's important (although it does so in a way that may be simple to compress?).
+  - how do we get smaller values (like byte or int16) to work correctly/ overflow in the right way?
   - we are gonna waste cpu cycles combining bytes into int64 or int32's all the time.
   - what's the point of having a 1 bit op code if it has to be stuck into a 32 bit int anyway?